Take action: 10 ways you can help end violence against women

 Hero 10 ways you can help end violence against women

 Ending violence against women is everyone’s business.
-Here are ten ways you can make a difference, safely and impactfully.
+Here are ten ways you can make a difference, safely and effectively.
+The article includes links to useful resources and helplines should you be worried about a woman or girl's safety.

 1. Listen to and believe survivors